bd452/MSW/docs/development.md

 host/.build/debug/winrun create-launcher "C:\\Windows\\System32\\calc.exe"
 ```

+## Git Workflow

+### Branch Strategy

+- **`main`** — Always deployable; PRs merge here after review
+- **Feature branches** — Created from `main` for each unit of work

+### AI-Assisted Development

+When using AI assistants (Cursor, etc.) to complete TODO.md items:

+1. **One branch per chat session** — The AI creates a feature branch at session start and commits all work there
+2. **Multiple TODO items → multiple commits** — Sequential TODO items within a session become separate commits on the same branch
+3. **Session end** — Branch is ready for PR or manual review

+This keeps history clean while allowing the AI to make incremental progress without branch sprawl.

+### Manual Development

+For human contributors:
+1. Create a branch from `main`: `git checkout -b feat-my-feature`
+2. Make commits with clear messages
+3. Open a PR when ready for review
+4. Squash-merge or rebase as appropriate

 ## Windows Agent Deployment
 1. Build the solution on Windows: `dotnet publish -c Release -r win-x64`.
 2. Copy published bits to `C:\Program Files\WinRun`.